Blue-bearded helmetcrest: Breeding

 Nothing is known about the blue-bearded helmetcrest's breeding phenology.

 Vocalization

 As of February 2022, Xeno-canto had two recordings of blue-bearded helmetcrest vocalizations and Cornell University's Macaulay Library had 13.

 Status

-The IUCN has assessed the blue-bearded helmetcrest as Critically Endangered.
-Its population is estimated at fewer than 250 mature individuals and is believed to be declining.
+The IUCN has assessed the blue-bearded helmetcrest as Endangered.
+Its population is estimated to be 250 – 999 mature individuals and is believed to be declining.
 The species was known only from 62 museum specimens with the most recent record in 1946.
 Surveys during 1999-2003 failed to detect the species.
 Brief surveys in February 2007 and December 2011 also failed to detect the species.
 In March 2015, the blue-bearded helmetcrest was rediscovered by researchers from the foundation ProAves while documenting fires set by local farmers.
 Though the species' entire range is nominally protected in Sierra Nevada de Santa Marta National Park, Indigenous people regularly burn the páramo to produce cattle pasture and collect Libanothamnus occultus for firewood.